-Explanation of TSA Oxford Results
+TSA Oxford Explanation of Results

 Total raw scores on Section 1 of the TSA Oxford are converted to scores on a scale which runs roughly from 0 to 100, but which varies to take into account the overall difficulty of the questions included in a test.
 The use of this scale allows the scores of candidates who have taken different versions of the test to be directly compared.
 Extreme scores are expected to be comparatively rare.
 The scale has been designed so that typical applicants to the most highly selective undergraduate university courses in the UK (who are by definition academically very able) will score around 60.
 The best applicants will score more highly, but 70 represents a comparatively high score and only a few very exceptional applicants will achieve scores higher than 80.
-A score of 0 could be attributable to the candidate not being matched as an Oxford University applicant.